Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 \item[\rm There is one transmission in a round:] the message is heard by all the nodes in the same round.

 \item[\rm More than one transmissions in a round:] no node can hear any message.
-Multiple transmission in the same round result in a conflict for access to the channel, which we call a \emph{collision}. \end{description} The channel is \emph{with collision detection} when the feedback from the channel allows the nodes to distinguish between silence and collision, otherwise the channel is \emph{without collision detection}.
-If no collision detection mechanism is available, then nodes perceive a collision as a silent round.
+Multiple transmission in the same round result in a conflict for access to the channel, which we call a \emph{collision}. \end{description} \end{quote} Transmitting and listening to the channel are considered independent activities, in that a transmitting node obtains the same feedback from the channel as a node that does not transmit in the round.
+The channel is \emph{with collision detection} when the feedback from the channel allows the nodes to distinguish between silence and collision, otherwise the channel is \emph{without collision detection}.
+If no collision detection mechanism is available, then nodes obtain the same feedback from the channel during a collision as during a silent round.

 We define a round \emph{void} when no packet is heard in this round.
 When a round is void then either it is silent or a collision occurs in it.

 \Paragraph{Adversaries.}

 An adversary is defined by a set of allowable patterns of injections of packets into nodes.
 An adversary generates a number of packets in each round and assigns to each packet the node into which the packet is injected.
 We first recall the standard definition of globally constrained window-type adversaries.
 Next we constrain adversaries further by separately specifying how packets are injected into each node.